entropiccode/legends_za_item_codes/faq.md

 The build ID for 1.0.0 is identical to 1.0.1, so the codes for 1.0.1 will work on 1.0.0.

 ## 2 - Do these codes work on emulator?
 They are not ASM codes, so they will work on emulators that have proper cheat support implemented.

+These codes have been tested _extensively_ by myself and many others on both Switch hardware and multiple different emulators and confirmed to be functional many times over.
+If you are having problems getting the codes to work, the issues lies with the emulator in use or how it is currently configured.

 If you are having problems, here are some generated steps to follow:

 1. Make sure your emulator is up to date.
 If there is a nightly build available, try using that.
 2. Make sure your cheat folders are setup properly.
 This can vary from emulator to emulator, Google documentation for your specific program.